Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

-## Largescale Electromagnetic Particle Simulation of High-Temperature Plasmas ##
+## Largescale Electromagnetic Particle Simulation of Magnetic Reconnection ##

 This page is discussed on the large-scale electromagnetic code (J. Comp.
 Physics, 1993, Ref.
 1), and magnetic reconnection (Phys.
 Plasmas, 1995, Ref.
 3).